BooleanCat/go-functional/README.md

 <!-- prettier-ignore -->
 > [!TIP]

-> If you wish to chain operations on Map, you can do so by first converting it to an itx.Iterator
+> If you wish to chain operations on `Map`, you can do so by first converting it to an
-> like so:
+> `itx.Iterator` like so:
 >
 > ```go
 > itx.From(it.Map(slices.Values([]int{1, 2, 3}), double)).Collect()